 The Thursday Night Project

 TTNP focuses on developing skills, broadening horizons and stretching the members to be the best they can be.
 The emphasis is not on performance.
-However, to put what is learnt to the test, a performance element is inevitable – and that is how the productions of AFTER LIVERPOOL, HEADS, GAMES and then EVERY BRILLIANT THING came about.
-The group has performed at The Rhoda McGaw Theatre Woking, The Thorndike Theatre in Leatherhead and even the Lamproom Theatre in Barnsley.
-In July, they will travel to the Isle of Man to play the Gaiety Theatre in Douglas as part of the British All Winners Drama Festival.
+However, to put what is learnt to the test, a performance element is inevitable – and that is how the productions of AFTER LIVERPOOL, HEADS, GAMES, EVERY BRILLIANT THING, RAVING and THE CANTERBURY TALES came about.
+The group has performed at The Rhoda McGaw Theatre Woking, The Thorndike Theatre in Leatherhead, the Albany Theatre in Coventry, Esher Theatre and even the Lamproom Theatre in Barnsley.
+This year, The Thursday Night Project is hoping to find a permanent home at the ESHER THEATRE.

 New members always welcome.